sensebox/books/home/en/assembly01_inventory.md

 - a transparent top cover, without a filtering effect (G-UVT plexiglass normally does the job).
 This ensures proper light measurements.
 - a white colored material, so it reflects most of the longwave radiation, allowing proper temperature measurements.
-- some holes for proper airflow (while keeping it rainwater-proof).
+- some holes for proper airflow (while keeping it waterproof).

 The material cost for such a case total at around 20 - 30 €.
 Building instructions are not contained in this tutorial, you may get creative yourself!
 At the end of this tutorial an [exemplary assembly](aufbau04_anwendung.html) is described.